Post grant services

-If an individual or entity believes a European patent was granted incorrectly, opposition may be filed for a period of nine months following the grant.
+Anybody who believes a European patent was granted incorrectly, may filed opposition for a period of nine months following the grant.

 The examination procedure is then repeated, considering arguments submitted by the opponent or opponents.